 Thermo-visual diagnostics of buildings, electricity sector and technologic processes

 Thermo-vision is a non-contact measuring technology for surface temperatures based on measuring heat radiation intensity.
-This type of research is applied for investigating and maintaining residential houses and industrial buildings, incl. envelopes, roofs, piping, electrical installation, chimneys and mechanical facilities.
+This type of research is applied for investigating and maintaining dwelling houses and industrial buildings, incl. roofs, piping, electrical installation, chimneys and mechanical facilities.
 It is also used for determining the leaking and filling levels in the tanks/containers, observing and control the quality of the processes.
-Thermo-visual research is carried out using IR thermography camera Flir B400 that has a surface temperature measuring range from -20 oC to +350 oC.
+Thermo-visual research is carried out using IR thermography camera Flir B400 that has a surface temperature measuring range from -20oC to +350oC.

 Certification of energy efficiency for buildings

-A PhD Candidate E. F. Dzenajavičienė has completed the studies, prepared and presented a doctoral thesis Research of Efficient Biofuel Use for Sustainable Development of Municipal Energy Sector in an expanded seminar of the Laboratory.
+On 8 January 2013 a PhD Candidate E. F. Dzenajavičienė has successfully completed the defence of doctoral thesis Research of Efficient Biofuel Use for Sustainable Development of Municipal Energy Sector .
 This dissertation was certified.

 DISSEMINATION OF SCIENTIFIC RESEARCH RESULTS